rajeshpleti/SITHARAMA/elysiumanalytics.md

 **create custom connectors:**

-Elysium connectors allow users and provides flexibility  to create custom connectors to collect and load the data according  .
+* Elysium connectors allow users and provides flexibility  to create custom connectors to collect and load the data according  .

+* It also provides flexibility in custom schema model preparation and  also supports dynamic changes of fields, data type at runtime.

 Intial Information:

+* It provides information related to custom connectors name, Source location, format of the data type, loading data.
 ![createcustomdatatype](createcustomdatatype.PNG)

 Data Type selection:

+* It allows to add or delete attributes, change the order of  attributes  and data type values.
 ![datatypeselection](datatypeselection.PNG)

 Mapping:
+* It transfers mapping of custom sample data fields with ODM Elysium schema and custom data fields.
 ![connectormapping](connectormapping.PNG)

-Confirmation:
+Confirmation:  It provides Verification and validation of fileds and values.
 ![connectorconfirmation](connectorconfirmation.PNG)

-testing
+testing: After checking the data filed values run the rest to validate schema and then click create connector button to create custom connector

 ![testconnectorresults](testconnectorresults.PNG)